-The resurrection of Jesus Christ is the single most significant day in our faith -- period.
+The resurrection of Jesus Christ is the singular most significant day in our faith -- period.
 Based upon what we believe we were on the outside looking in until God sent His Son to reconcile us back to Him.
 We were destined for hell, and eternal separation from God until Jesus Christ rose from the dead.
 While this can get lost amidst the chocolate bunnies and colored eggs, we need to pause long enough to thank God for sending His only Son to die for us while we were yet still sinners.
 Unfortunately with the rise of feel-good, bless-me theologies in the modern church things such as the cross, the blood of Jesus, and the resurrection are paid lip service before such a compassionate God.
 The Apostle Paul outlines for us in the key verse today three things we should be pursuing as believers regarding this pivotal moment in our faith.

-The first thing we should want is to know the power of the resurrection of Jesus Christ.
-That is right beloved; there is unlimited power in the resurrection that is available for us in our walk.
+The first thing we should want to know is the power of the resurrection of Jesus Christ.
+That is right there is unlimited power in the resurrection that is available for us in our walk.
 The first thing that makes it so powerful is that the greatest fear we have, death, has now been defeated!

 And now, dear brothers and sisters, we want you to know what will happen to the believers who have died so you will not grieve like people who have no hope.
 For since we believe that Jesus died and was raised to life again, we also believe that when Jesus returns, God will bring back with him the believers who have died. -- 1Thessalonians 4: 13-14 (NLT)

 Death no longer has any sting!
 Note that Paul differentiates

 between believers and non-believers in terms of hope.
 If we remember back

 before we were saved we will remember the feelings of despair and hopelessness